resheku/my-awesome/README.md

 ## Jupyter Notebook

+- [DAGWorks-Inc/hamilton](https://github.com/DAGWorks-Inc/hamilton) - Your single tool to express data, ML, and LLM pipelines with simple python functions.
+Runs anywhere that python runs, E.G. spark, airflow, jupyter, fastapi, etc. Incrementally adoptable.
+Use Hamilton to build testable, reusable, and self-documenting dataflows with lineage and metadata out of the box.
 - [RasaHQ/rasalit](https://github.com/RasaHQ/rasalit) - Visualizations and helpers to improve and debug machine learning models for Rasa Open Source
 - [TheEconomist/big-mac-data](https://github.com/TheEconomist/big-mac-data) - Data and methodology for the Big Mac index
 - [blue-yonder/tsfresh](https://github.com/blue-yonder/tsfresh) - Automatic extraction of relevant features from time series: